Columbia, South Carolina State Criminal Law Practice

 If it is in the client's best interest to go to trial, Jack Swerling provides a thorough, rigorous defense.
 He thoroughly prepares an attack against the prosecution's case and meticulously prepares the defense presentation.
 He calls on his experienced staff as well as outside investigators to help him prepare for a trial and will not hesitate to call on the assistance of forensic experts, consultants, and professional researchers.

 His extensive experience also comes into play in the sentencing stage of a case, where Mr. Swerling helps his clients by preparing a strong presentation to the sentencing judge and arguing for as light a sentence as possible.

 He also assists clients at parole hearings and with matters related to parole or probation violations.

 Jack Swerling has written and lectured extensively on criminal law.
 He has also been selected as a Fellow in the prestigious American College of Trial Lawyers, the American Board of Criminal Lawyers, the American Academy of Appellate Lawyers, and the International Academy of Trial Lawyers,and Litigation Counsel of America.
 He has been listed for years in Best Lawyers in America and was named a Super Lawyer in the South Carolina Super Lawyer magazine.
 (For additional details see: Teaching, Presentations and Lectures, Publications, In the News and Representative Cases.)

 If you are facing state criminal charges or learn you are the subject of a criminal investigation, you may call our law firm 24 hours a day at 888.363.4981.
-Our answering service will direct you to Jack Swerling.
-You may also e-mail Jack Swerling at email@example.com.
+Our answering service will direct you to Jack Swerling, Attorney at Law.
+You may also e-mail Jack Swerling at [email protected].
 E-mails are checked regularly.